AkkarinForest/Haskell-Workshop/intro-1/README.md

 ### Partial application

 In Haskell if a function expects multiple arguments you can pass some of them and postpone passing the rest for later.
 This way you can create new functions.
-In the following example `greet` need two arguments.
+In the following example `greet` needs two arguments.
 If we pass only one, we will be left with a function (eg `greetInEnglish`) that needs one more argument.

 ```haskell
 Prelude> greet form name = form ++ " " ++ name